taylorhutchison/debugging-pwa/README.md

 Open Chrome on your phone and hit this URL:
 [http://192.161.3.10:3000](http://192.161.3.10:3000)

+### - How do I deploy the App using ZEIT now ?
+You will need to signup on ZEIT using your GitHub account.
+You can sign up for ZEIT [here](https://zeit.co/)

 # Module 02 - Project Set up and Code Walkthrough

 ```sh